Lasssssa/Lasssssa/README.md

 # My profile

+## 👤 About me

 👋 Hi, I’m @Lasssssa, I'm an IT Engineering student in computer science at INSA Lyon.

-💻📱Passionate about computer science for a long time, I chose to integrate an engineering school offering a course in this field in order to be able to directly practice many languages useful in companies.

-🎯 Conceptualize and develop new technological solutions for companies, is what characterizes the job of software engineer as I see it.
-I'm always ready to take on new challenges !

-➡️ Choosing me, as a future collaborator, is also choosing someone who is dynamic, determined, curious and who loves to work in a team.
+💻📱 I'm a french developer specializing in web development and low-level languages.
+I also love cybersecurity, which is why I like to take part in CTFs.

+📚 A little fun fact about me is that I'm also a writer.

+## Programming languages I'm used to using
+  🐘 PHP
+  🌐 JavaScript
+  🛠️ C/C++

-📧 If you wish to contact me : theo.porodo@insa-lyon.fr
+📧 If you wish to contact me : tporodo@gmail.com